freeCodeCampGuam/FreeCodeCampGuamHelp/Python/asyncRed.md

     if user_allowed(message):
         await bot.process_commands(message)
 ```
-all that is saying is on every message from Discord (`on_message`), if the user is allowed to use the bot here (`user_allowed`), process the command (`process_commands`)
+All that is saying is on every message from Discord (`on_message`), if the user is allowed to use the bot here (`user_allowed`), process the command (`process_commands`).

-you can still schedule your own tasks if you want.
+You can still schedule your own tasks if you want.
 You can access the event loop in the bot via `bot.loop` and you can `create_task`s for it to execute some time in the future.
 ```py
 self.bot.loop(self.bot.say('1 apple'))
 self.bot.loop(self.bot.say('2 banana'))
 self.bot.loop(self.bot.say('3 orange'))
 ```
-There is no quaranteed order in which they will run though.
+There is no guaranteed order in which they will run though.
 The output could be:
 > 1 apple
  3 orange
  2 banana